 It's amazing how quickly this Pesto Shrimp Pasta comes together.
 It's quick, yes, but so flavorful.
 The pesto sauce literally hugs every bit of the pasta which makes every bite a true joy.
 The shrimp on top is perfectly sauteed and when you garnish everything with sun-dried tomatoes, it's heaven!

 It's no secret that I love pasta.
 This recipe is quickly becoming one of my favorites along with this Sausage and Spinach Gnocchi Bake as well as this One Pot Creamy Tomato Pasta with Spinach.
-Can't forget this creamy salmon pasta too!

 The recipe and blog post for this Pesto Shrimp Pasta with Sun-dried Tomatoes was made in partnership with Calphalon!
 I received compensation and product in exchange for this work.
 My opinions on their products are genuine.
 If I didn't love their cookware, I would certainly mention it!
 Thanks for your continued support!